Article Updated on: 21st March, 2025

 DoorKing 1837-084 Rating: ★★★★☆ (4/5)

-- Pros: Simple, can be connected to a VoIP system, some advanced features, responsive tech support, made in America.
+- Pros: It is simple, can be connected to a VoIP system, has some advanced features, has responsive tech support, and is made in America.

 - Cons: Potential security vulnerabilities, not as cost-effective as most VoIP systems.